fernandoporras4444/school_district_analysis/README.md

   - Scores by School Size
   - Scores by School Type

-## School District Analysis Results
+## School District Analysis Results:
   - Overall District Summary:
     Indicates minimal data with no effects to the overall district summary: